 The rules by which a reader understands a story can be broken into two groups: narrative rules and genre rules.
 Genre rules are tropes which have become attached to a reader’s perception of a certain genre.
-While you can lean on these to establish your own rules you can also subvert them to great effect.
+While you can lean on these to establish your own rules, you can also subvert them to great effect.

-In Koji Suzuki’s novel Ring the protagonists believe they can end a curse by giving the former body of a vengeful spirit a proper burial.
+In Koji Suzuki’s novel Ring, the protagonists believe they can end a curse by giving the former body of a vengeful spirit a proper burial.
 This addresses the horror genre staple of the unquiet grave, but it quickly becomes apparent that the rule does not apply and the spirit attacks them anyway.

+This is not a changing of the narrative rules (nothing Suzuki has established is reversed), and in fact feels more authentic to the world he has created.
 This departure from genre rules in favor of something that feels more authentic can both surprise and satisfy an audience.
-If the hero is revealed to have suffered a wound after an unlikely escape from gunfire the realism of the situation is complimented by the genre expectations of the reader.
+Likewise, if the hero is revealed to have suffered a wound after an unlikely escape from gunfire, the realism of the situation is complimented by the genre expectations of the reader.